open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   happened.
 * It makes the consumption easier for the user of the library.
-For example, if we want to report HTTP server request latency, we want to consider [Histogram](./api.md#histogram), so most of the users can get a reasonable experience (e.g. default buckets, min/max) by simply enabling the metrics stream, rather than doing extra configurations.
+For example, if we want to report HTTP server request latency, we want to consider a [Histogram](./api.md#histogram), so most of the users can get a reasonable experience (e.g. default buckets, min/max) by simply enabling the metrics stream, rather than doing extra configurations.
 * It generates clarity to the semantic of the metrics stream, so the consumers have better understanding of the results.
-For example, if we want to report the process heap size, by using [Asynchronous UpDownCounter](./api.md#asynchronous-updowncounter) rather than [Asynchronous Gauge](./api.md#asynchronous-gauge), we've made it explicit that the consumer can add up the numbers across all processes to get the "total heap size".
+For example, if we want to report the process heap size, by using an [Asynchronous UpDownCounter](./api.md#asynchronous-updowncounter) rather than an [Asynchronous Gauge](./api.md#asynchronous-gauge), we've made it explicit that the consumer can add up the numbers across all processes to get the "total heap size".